INTRODUCTION: Concepts, Terms, and Assumptions related to this Stress Tester

 you would NOT need to deal with this, also known as Sequence of Returns Risk, or SRR.

-SHOWING / HIDDEN Sections of This Posting -- Click to Toggle.
-Then scroll down to view:
+Sections of This Posting -- Click to Toggle between

 Portfolio Yield, NET of inflation